Super-Manda/surfs_up/README.md

 ## :shaved_ice: Summary:

 ### Two Additional Queries to gather more weather data for June and December:
 -	1.  **The first query is for the June precipitation.
-June seems invariably dry based upon the standard deviation and the precipitation mean of 0.14.**
+June seems mostly dry based upon the standard deviation and the precipitation mean of 0.14.**

 ![June_Precipitation]( https://github.com/Super-Manda/surfs_up/blob/main/Images_%26_Extras/June_Precipitation.png)